Guac0/TAS-Unit-Mod/README.md

 Credit to POLPOX for making their two amazing relief map mods available to the public. https://steamcommunity.com/sharedfiles/filedetails/?id=2161118954&searchtext=relief+map+collection

 Credit to NorX Aengell for making their XENO - Taru Pod Mod available to the community to repack. https://steamcommunity.com/sharedfiles/filedetails/?id=365549234&searchtext=taru+pod

+Credit to Chaz for making their Sefrou-Ramal Civilians mod available to the community to repack. https://steamcommunity.com/sharedfiles/filedetails/?id=2659665807